karellodewijk/wottactics/README.md

 Other optional options:

 static_host: This is for using a CDN.
 Upload the contents of the public map to your cdn and fill in a the full url here e.g.: "static_host": "http://some_address/public".
-Clients will now prefer to load all statics files (icons/js/stylesheets/maps) from that adress.
+Clients will now prefer to load all statics files (icons/js/stylesheets/maps) from that address.

 ga_id: Your google analytics unique id if you want to enable google analytics tracking.

 Caveats:

-Use the stable/lts node releases (v4.*.*), some of the libraries have issues with (v6.*.*).
+Use the stable/lts node releases (v4), some of the libraries have issues with (v6).

 Putting a public address for your host under socket_io_servers in secrets.txt is not optional.
 The client will try to open a websocket to this address, it won't work if this fails.
 I also recommends you make it an url and not an ip address as some clients security configurations do not like it when you connect to an ip without a prior dns request.